 Immersion

-The purpose of the Summer Immersion Program is to enable incoming students to complete one level of algebra before the fall semester begins.
-Classes meet Mondays through Thursdays and are taught by trained instructors supported by nationally certified SACC tutors.
+The purpose of the Summer Immersion Program is to enable incoming students with a placement of MTH 1030 to complete their algebra requirement before the fall semester begins.
+Classes meet Mondays through Thursdays and are taught by instructors from the Department of Mathematics supported by nationally certified SACC tutors.

 Eligible students will receive an invitation by email with a link for an online registration form.
 Spaces are limited and your registration depends on the timeliness of your reply.